 People who sign up for hospice services can change their minds about being in hospice.
 Patients can leave hospice at any time.
 Some patients improve under hospice care and leave the program.
 If people later need hospice services again, they can return to hospice care.

-Patients can benefit from hospice services for six months, or even
+Hospice care is not just for a person’s last few days or weeks.
+Patients can benefit from hospice services for six months, or even longer.

 The patient or patient’s representative chooses hospice care

 Two doctors (Circle of Life’s and one other) agree hospice is appropriate and have certified a prognosis of six months or less if the disease runs its normal course

 You have agreed to stop seeking curative treatment